millionguu/Backtest-Engine-in-progress/README.md

 # Backtest-Engine-in-progress

-backtest engine
+backtest engine designed to run fund selection / sector rotation

 ## modules of the system

-- data loader: readin fund performance data from file, do the cleanup and store unified format data in the database
+- data_loader: clean the data source and store the result in the parquet format
-- market: readin data from database, response with query
-- factor: readin various fund data, output the selected fund and its weight
+- factor: sort the selected fund based on some signals
-- strategy: readin portfoilio, output buy/sell decision
+- market: response query with daily return value
+- strategy: primarily stop loss and stop gain
+- portfolio: data structure that hold funds data for a period of time
-- rebalance: call factor periodically to rebalance the portfoilio
+- rebalance: call factor periodically to change the portfoilio holdings
-- portfolio: a pandas dataframe, hold various fund in different weight
-- backtest: readin portfolio and strategy, modify the portfolio in place according to market
+- backtest:  iteratively call methods to update portfolio
-- analysis: readin portfolio, draw graph and output the metrics
+- analysis: draw result graph and output the metrics

-## tables

-- us_market_open_date
-- all the tickers available in yahoo finance
-- top_holdings_{etf_name}
-- msci_usa_sector_{info|weight}
-- msci_usa_sales_growth_{fy1|ttm|ntm}